DigitalSlideArchive/digital_slide_archive/docs/index.md

         icon: ../assets/img/feature-icons/icon-extensibility.svg

       - name: Broad Support for Histology Image Formats
-        description: A wide variety of tiled image formats are supported, including tiff, svs, and jp2.
-Images can be retiled automatically as needed for processing algorithms.
-Additional formats can be added with a pluggable Python interface.
+        description: The same wide variety of histology images that can be viewed can be used with any processing algorithms.
+Sub-images can be processed at custom tile sizes and magnifications as needed.
         icon: ../assets/img/feature-icons/icon-history_image_formats-secondary.svg

 # Callouts Section